CheetahO/cheetaho-wp-image-optimizer/readme.md

 ---

+- **Will CheetahO work with front-end image submission?**
+Yes if theme use native WordPress image upload functions.
+For example tested WPResidence theme.

+---

 ## Have questions or need help?
 We are here to help. <a href="https://cheetaho.com/contact-us/">Contact us</a>!
 Contact us by email: support (at) cheetaho dot com.